wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 ![screenshot of part of the dashboard](/images/ingestion_pps_usage_breakdown.png)

-### PPS P95 Usage vs. Committed Dashboard
+### PPS Tanzu Observability P95 Usage vs. Committed Dashboard

 This dashboards helps you monitor your **monthly usage** and ensure that you're not ingesting more PPS than your contracted rate allows.

 The dashboard gives a detailed breakdown of your Tanzu Observability monthly usage against commitment.
-You can then take appropriate action when your usage reaches around 95% of your target.
+When your usage reaches around 95% of your committed rate, you can then take appropriate action.

 For example:
 * Examine who is using a high percentage of the PPS in the  **Wavefront Ingestion (PPS) Usage Breakdown** dashboard.